insight-centre/saffron/FORMATS.md

 * `termSim`:  An element which contains the following properties to set up:
     * `threshold` : The minimum threshold for accepting similarity between two terms.
 Default to 0.1
-    * `topN` : The maximum number of terms to accept.
+    * `topN` : Top N pairs of similar terms to accept.
 Default to 50

 ##### 5. Taxonomy Extraction
-The phase of supervised taxonomy extraction

 * `taxonomy`:  An element which contains the following properties to set up:

+    ###### 5.1   Taxonomy extraction with Pairwise Scoring model training
+    The phase of supervised taxonomy extraction - ***Command Line Interface Only***
     * `negSampling` : The number of negative samples to generate when training.
-Default to 5.0  **not available in the interface?**
+Default to 5.0.  - ***Command Line Interface Only*** *only used for training the Pairwise Scoring model*
-    * `features` : The features to use.
-Default to null.    **not available in the interface?**
+    * `features` : The features to use, each of them can be set to "false" or "true" (see example below).
+Default to null - ***Command Line Interface Only***

+        example:
+        ```
+        "features": {
+          "gloveFile": "/home/.../ GloVe-1.2.zip",
+          "hypernyms": "/.../.../XYZ.txt",
+          "featureSelection": {
+             "inclusion": true,
+             "overlap": true,
+             ... }
+        ```

+        *  `gloveFile`: The file containing the GloVe vectors or null if not used
+        *  `hypernyms`: The file containin the Hypernyms

+        * `featureSelection` :  The feature selection (or null for all features).
+Each of them can be set to "false" or "true" (see example below).
+Default to null. *command line interface only*
             Choose between :
             * inclusion : uses the inclusion feature
             * overlap : uses the overlap feature
             * lcs : uses the longest common subsequence feature
             * svdSimAve : uses the SVD Average Vector Similarity feature
             * svdSimMinMax : uses the SVD Minimum-Maximum Vector Similarity feature
             * topicDiff : uses the Topic Difference feature
             * relFreq : uses the relative frequency feature
             * wnDirect : uses direct wordnet
             * wnIndirect : uses indirect wordnet
-    * `modelFile` : The model to be trained.
+    * `modelFile` : The path of the model to be trained.
 Default to "${saffron.home}/models/default.json"
-    * `maxChildren` : A limit on the number of children to be added under one node (does not work in MST mode).
-Default to 2147483647   **not available in the interface?**
-    * `simThreshold` : Minimum threshold to accept for similarity.
-Default to 0.0   **not available in the interface?**
+    * `maxChildren` : #deprecated
+    * `simThreshold` : #deprecated

-    ###### 5.1.
+    ###### 5.2.
 Taxonomy Search
     The phase of search in the taxonomy algorithm
     * `search`:  An element which contains the following properties to set up:
         * `algorithm` : The algorithm to use for finding a taxonomy.
 Choose between `greedy`, `beam`, `mst`.
 Default to greedy